Godspeed Goa

 Lighthouse of the Fortress

-As we went downhill, we spotted a diversion towards Aguada Jail.
-Turns out it was actually a fully functional jail beyond which our entry was prohibited.
-However there is a path hidden on its right flank that leads down through a flight of stairs.
+On the way down we spotted a turn for Aguada Jail.
+It is a working jail; further entry not allowed.
+There is a path on its right flank that drops down a flight of stairs.

 Stairs near Central Jail